Table of Contents

 7. The average CEO of a top-100 company in Canada earns 202 times as much as the average Canadian worker, Canada income statistics from 2021 reveal.

-Unfortunately, the gender pay gap is still as apparent as ever, as recent Canada income statistics make clear.
+Unfortunately, the gender pay gap is still as apparent as ever, as recent Canada income statistics determine.

-The Ontario government reported that women with the same experience, socio-economic, and demographic background still earn approximately $7,200 less than their male counterparts annually.
-So, to earn the same 12-month income as men, women must work 15 and a half months.
+The Ontario government reported that women with the same experience, socio-economic, and demographic background still earn approximately $6,600 less than their male counterparts annually and the gender pay gap was 11%.
+So, to earn the same 12-month income as men, women must work 14 months.

 9. Indigenous Canadians earn around 70 cents for every dollar earned by non-Indigenous Canadians, Canada income statistics confirm.